-Bernadette has been employed in the non-government sector in the areas of disabilities, school counselling, generalist counselling, community education and community development.
+Bernadette has been an academic at CSU since 2010.
+Prior to academia, Bernadette worked in the non-government sector in the fields of disability, school counselling, generalist counselling, community education and community development.

-Bernadette currently teaches in theory and practice subjects, and workplace learning.
+Bernadette currently teaches in social work theory and practice subjects and workplace learning (field placement).

 The title of Bernadette's doctoral thesis, completed in 2017, is: The lived experience of professional identity: A year-long study with newly qualified social workers.
 A methodology consisting of hermeneutic phenomenology and critical social work theory was utilised to explore how seventeen new social workers sustained and developed professional identity during the initial stages of their career.
 A range of factors impacted lived experience, including individual commitment to learning and development, meaningful relationships, access to professional development activities, and being recognised and valued as social workers, no matter their job title.